 You can ask Influencer websites like Famebit, Revfluence to talk about you and your product by giving them good deals.

-To reduce the length of this article as it can become little overwhelming for some readers we have made another detailed post on How to do Off page SEO to learn other important strategies like
+To reduce the length of this article as it can become a little overwhelming for some readers we have made another detailed post on How to do off-page SEO for an ecommerce website to learn other important strategies like

 - Press Release

 - Social Sharing

 - Infographics Submission